Tuesday, March 4, 2025

 after 5.5hours

 3. Mix 180g water and bread flour in stand mixer at low speed (Spar mixer speed 1).
-Once combined and there are no dry flour, cover the mixing bowl with a towel for 30 minutes.
+Once combined and there is no dry flour, cover the mixing bowl with a towel for 30 minutes.
 This process is called autolyse which will give more elasticity and extensibility to dough.

 4. Add 40g warm water, 5g instant yeast, 10g salt, all of the biga, and mix at low speed for 3 minutes.
 Once everything comes together, increase speed (Spar mixer, speed 2) and mix for 6 to 7 minutes until the dough comes clean from sides of the mixing bowl and there is flapping sound.
 The dough is shiny and does not tear when you pull it (gluten has developed enough).
 Transfer the dough to a clean bowl, lightly oiled with olive oil, cover with a towel and rest for 30 minutes.

 6. Spray water on bench top.
 Flip the dough to the benchtop and stretch the dough to a big and thin rectangular shape (12" x 18").
-Gently transfer dough back into mixing bowl.
-Cover and proof for 60 minutes (dough will rise about 30%).

 Fold the length side of the dough onto itself (1/3), then fold the other side to cover the dough.